In Amsterdam I Am: Gemiini Is an Affordable Online Program That Helps Non-Verbal Kids Learn to Speak

 Another study compared the effectiveness of Gemiini (a discrete video modeling program) with a standard video modeling program in improving expressive language in students with autism and other disorders2.
 The study was a double-blind study, meaning that neither the researchers nor the students knew which program the students were getting, thereby helping to prevent bias in the study results.
 The study was conducted in a group setting over 3 weeks across 4 special-education classrooms.
 Compared with the standard video modeling program, Gemiini was found to significantly increase expressive vocabulary in the participants.

 While only a handful of studies have yet been done on Gemiini, the initial results are promising.

 Getting started with Gemiini

-A subscription to Gemiini costs $98/month, which seems reasonable to me—especially considering that speech therapy, if paid out-of-pocket, could easily cost $98 for just 1 or 2 therapy sessions.
+A subscription to Gemiini costs $98/month, which seems reasonable to me—especially considering that therapy, if paid out-of-pocket, could easily cost $98 for just 1 or 2 therapy sessions.
 Awesomely, Gemiini offers reduced fees to families in need.